fyc1007261/fyc1007261.github.io/_pages/about.md

 ### About Me

 I am Yifan Cai, a fourth-year Ph.D. student advised by Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/) at the University of Pennsylvania.
 I got my bachelor's degree from Shanghai Jiao Tong University in 2020.
 My research interest is in various aspects of systems, especially on the resource allocation, scheduling, and security for time-sensitive systems.

 I worked and have been working on projects related to
-- Security and reliability for large scale safety-critical systems against Byzantine attacks with worst-case timing guarantees.
+- Security and reliability for large scale cyber-physical systems against Byzantine faults
-- Confidentiality, integrity, and freshness of data for fine-grained accesses in heterogeneous memory systems.
+- Confidentiality, integrity, and freshness for fine-grained data accesses.
-- Investigation of potential privacy vulnerabilities in embedded systems task scheduling mechanisms.
+- Investigation of potential vulnerabilities in embedded systems task scheduling mechanisms.
 - Analysis for various long-term average properties (e.g., deadline misses) of tasks in a system with shared resources.